-- passive or feel guilty when assertive yourself
+- being passive or feeling guilty when you assertive yourself

 If you’re a perfectionist who grew up in an alcoholic family, remember that perfectionism was a coping strategy.
 It was helpful when you were a child.
 It was the best strategy you could come up with.
 In other words, it was an understandable and normal response to a chaotic and confusing upbringing.

 Now, it’s time to ask yourself if your perfectionism still serves you well.
 Or is it time to let go of perfectionism and find new coping strategies?
-Hopefully you are no longer living with an addict (but if you are, realize you have more choices as an adult).
+Hopefully, you are no longer living with an addict (but if you are, realize you have more choices as an adult).
 Your perfectionist coping strategies became habits.
-With work, we can change our habits if they no longer help us.
+With work, you can change your habits and perfectionist thinking if they’re no longer helpful.
 You can begin to invite fun and self-compassion into your life.
 You can accept mistakes and not be so harsh with yourself.